 When a MAC Control frame indicating the PAUSE function, henceforth referred to as a PAUSE frame, is received, the MAC Control sublayer checks the Destination Address field.
-If it is the unique address of the station or the multicast address reserved for PAUSE transactions (01-80-C2-00-00-01), pause_timer is set to pause_time pause quantum where pause quantum is defined to be 512 bit times.
+If it is the unique address of the station or the multicast address reserved for PAUSE transactions (01-80-C2-00-00-01), pause_timer is set to pause_time pause_quantum where pause_quantum is defined to be 512 bit times.

 At operating speeds of 100Mb/s or less, a station that implements an exposed MII, should not begin to transmit a new frame more than pause_quantum bit times after the reception of a valid PAUSE frame that contains a non-zero value of pause_time; for operating speeds of 100Mb/s or less without an exposed MII this value increases to pause_quantum + 64 bit times, as measured at the MDI.
-This value increases to 2 pause_quantum bit times for operating speeds of 1000Mb/s or 10/100Mb/s devices without an exposed MII, and to 60 pause_quantum bit times for operating speeds of 10,000Mb/s, as measured at the MDI.
+This value increases to 2 pause_quantum bit times for operating speeds of 100Mb/s devices without an exposed MII, to 60 pause_quantum bit times for operating speeds of 10,000Mb/s, to 118 pause_quantum bit times for operating speeds of 40,000Mb/s, and to 394 pause_quantum bit times for operating speeds of 100,000Mb/s, as measured at the MDI.